 PS Science because… All kids deserve to have the joy of discovery and problem solving that comes from a hands-on science education.

-Childhood Ambition: To be a doctor
+Childhood Ambition: To be a zoologist

 Childhood Ambition: World Travel